acnewton/DataProvenance_in_ComputePipelines/_episodes/04-AdvancedUseCase.md

 ## Under construction

-Thanks for your intesest in this episode.
+Thank you for your interest in this episode.
 We are currently working hard to provide you with a course which teaches the main Questions and Objectives shown in the overview above.